Hamiltonian Floer homology for compact convex symplectic manifolds: Introduction.

 \section{Introduction.}

 In \cite{F-S} U. Frauenfelder and F. Schlenk defined the Floer homology for weakly exact compact convex symplectic manifolds.
 The authors also established the Piunikhin--Salamon--Schwarz (PSS) isomorphism between the ring of Floer homology and the ring of Morse homology of such manifolds.
 This in turn led to the construction of the spectral invariants on the group of compactly supported Hamiltonian diffeomorphisms analogous to the spectral invariants constructed by M. Schwarz in \cite{Sch} and by Y.- G. Oh in \cite{Oh1} for closed symplectic manifolds.
 We extend the definitions and the constructions of U. Frauenfelder and F. Schlenk to the case of strongly semi-positive compact convex symplectic manifolds.
+As a result, we get absolute and relative versions of Hamiltonian Floer homology algebras, where the ring structures are given by the appropriate versions of the pair-of-pants products.
+We establish the absolute and relative Piunikhin--Salamon--Schwarz isomorphisms between these Floer homology algebras and the corresponding absolute and relative quantum homology algebras.
+This makes it possible to define the absolute and relative analogues of the spectral invariants on the group of compactly supported Hamiltonian diffeomorphisms.
 In \cite{Lanzat-QM} we use these spectral invariants to construct (partial) quasi-morphisms on the universal cover $\widetilde{\mathrm{Ham}}_c(M, \omega)$ of the group of compactly supported Hamiltonian diffeomorphisms for a certain class of non-closed strongly semi-positive symplectic manifolds $(M,\omega)$.
 This leads to a construction of (partial) symplectic quasi-states on the space of continuous functions on $M$ that are constant near infinity.

+Finally, let us mention that after the preprint of the paper had been published, A. Ritter pointed to us about his construction of the Floer cohomology for strongly semi-positive non-compact convex symplectic manifolds in \cite{Rit3}.
+In the same paper he also sketched the construction of the quantum intersection product on the corresponding locally finite quantum homology group.
+This corresponds to our $\ast_3$ product in \eqref{equation: quantum intersection products}.